KrisBierma/Hangman-Game/README.md

 A classic Hangman Game using JavaScript and color words only.
 It counts wins, counts down guesses until a lose, displays the mystery word in spaces, fills in the correctly guessed letters, and displays a picture when finished.
-It doesn't display an actual man being hung.
+It doesn't show an actual man being hung because that's kind of gross.

 ## Instructions